Mexico City – Day 6: Teotihuacán Awakenings

 Post-Scriptum

-Having had decided to quit smoking whilst I’d be travelling, I quickly went back on my words and chased a complete stranger who was having a cigarette down the Avenue of the Dead whilst exploring Teotihuacan in order to ask for one.
+Having decided to quit smoking while travelling, I quickly went back on my word and chased a complete stranger who was having a cigarette down the Avenue of the Dead, just to ask for one.
 I simply couldn’t not smoke in such a place.
-You see, to me, smoking grounds me.
-It helps me feel connected, and I wanted to intensify this feeling of connection I felt there.
-Being a vice I have been trying to get rid of for years on end, I swore I’d only smoke only on such occasions.
-In hindsight, I can say it was a poor decision, considering how many of such places I’d be visiting.
-No wonder I ended up smoking again.
+You see, smoking grounds me.
+It helps me feel connected, and I wanted to intensify the feeling of connection I felt there.
+Being a vice I’ve tried to give up for years on end, I swore I’d only smoke on such occasions.
+In hindsight, it was a poor decision, considering how many of these places I’d end up visiting.
+No wonder I didn’t manage to quit!